Branch Line Overview

 Financing Complexity

-At an estimated $1.5 billion to $2.5 billion, the branch line represents a capital commitment roughly equivalent to one-third of Angola's annual non-oil government revenue.
-The project does not have a clear single anchor shipper capable of underwriting the investment through a long-term take-or-pay contract in the way that, for example, iron ore railways in Australia or West Africa are financed against specific mine outputs.
-Diamonds are high-value but low-volume; iron ore deposits near Jimbe are not yet sufficiently delineated to support bankable reserve estimates; and Longonjo's rare earth output transits the existing mainline rather than the branch.
-Assembling a financing package that satisfies lenders' requirements for revenue certainty will require creative structuring, likely involving sovereign guarantees from the Angolan government and concessional terms from development finance institutions.
+Because no verified project budget was identified, dollar-cost estimates for the branch or a larger Lunda extension should be used only as scenarios.
+The project does not yet have a clear single anchor shipper capable of underwriting major new-build investment through a long-term take-or-pay contract.
+Diamonds are high-value but low-volume; iron ore deposits near Jimbe are not yet sufficiently delineated in public materials to support bankable reserve estimates; and Longonjo's rare earth output transits the existing mainline rather than the branch.

 Endiama and Institutional Capacity